 Southern Utah Amateur Rodeos

 People unfamiliar with America’s rural West might be under the impression that rodeos are just a relic from the region’s wild cowboy days of yore.
 But in Southern Utah, these competitions are still alive and well.
-In fact, for some families, the rodeo is the main sport of choice, and preparing for rodeo events is a way of life.

 Children start to train for them as soon as they can cling on to a saddle horn, and when they grow older, they star on their high school and college rodeo teams.
 Each summer there are amateur rodeos held across the region that showcase local talent in county fairs and festivals.
 These events are a fun and exciting way to experience some of the west’s unique lifestyle and traditions.